Polyura arja

 Regional Distribution: India, Nepal, Bhutan, Bangladesh, Myanmar, Thailand, Laos, Cambodia, Vietnam, China

-Flight time: most of the year but perhaps excluding the coldest months, depending on location
+Flight time: most of the year, excluding the coldest months Wingspan: 65-75mm

-Larval Hosts: Senegalia caesia (Fabaceae), Tectona grandis (Lamiaceae), Ficus microcarpa (Moraceae)
+Larval Hosts: Senegalia caesia (Fabaceae), Tectona grandis (Lamiaceae), Ficus microcarpa (Moraceae).
+There may be others not yet recorded.

 Adult Food Sources: Nectar - not known to visit flowers.
 Other - mud puddling, animal dung, carrion, over-ripe fruit, plant sap